natsxki/sports-accessibility/README.md

 <div align="center">

-### 20/20 at the TIPE— ranked in the top 0-3% of engineering candidates nationwide
+### 20/20 at the TIPE- ranked in the top 0-3% of engineering candidates nationwide

 *Built as a French* classe préparatoire *research project (TIPE), presented and graded on the competitive-exam scale.*